dannyob/consensobot/README.md

-ConsensoBot
+Consensobot
 ===========

-ConsensoBot is an IRC bot that will live on #noisebridge and do various housekeeping items.
+Consensobot is an IRC bot that lives on #noisebridge and does various housekeeping items.

-Its goals are:
+Consensobot's goals are:

 * To more strongly link the space to the IRC channel, and vice versa.
 * To act as an ongoing outlet for Consenso, our rapidly accelerating AI
-* To be funny, ahahhahahaa.

 Stories